shijing511/hello-word/README.md

 # hello-word
 First repository for learning.

 Hellow everyone!
-I am new comer to GitHub and I hope this could be a pleasant journey.
+I am new comer to GitHub and I hope this could be a pleasant journey!